ysd2004/stochasticcapnJAERE/README.md

 # stochasticcapnJAERE
-Replicable examples in Abbott et al.
+This repository replicates the examples in Abbot et al. submitted to JAERE.
+All replications are directly derformable in R.